k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for Production installation.md

 ## PostgreSQL Server Node Specifications

 * PostgreSQL is generally required for TDM projects only.
-* PostgreSQL can be deployed in one of these ways:
+* PostgreSQL can be deployed in one of the following two ways:
 	* On premise as a virtual or physical machine.
 	* As a cloud service (SAAS)